Death and culture: Military suicide and suicide attacks

 A suicide attack occurs when an individual or group violently sacrifice their own lives for the benefit of their side, their beliefs or out of fear of being captured.
 In the desperate final days of World War II, many Japanese pilots volunteered for kamikaze missions in an attempt to forestall defeat for the Empire.
 In Nazi Germany, Luftwaffe squadrons were formed to smash into American B-17s during daylight bombing missions, in order to delay the highly-probable Allied victory, although in this case, inspiration was primarily the Soviet and Polish taran ramming attacks, and death of the pilot was not a desired outcome.
+Similarly, on April 7, 1945, the Luftwaffe made a last ditch attempt to forstall American bombings against Germany by launching an organized aerial ramming attacks by the Sonderkommando Elbe, with little results.
 The degree to which such a pilot was engaging in a heroic, selfless action or whether they faced immense social pressure is a matter of historical debate.
 The Japanese also built one-man "human torpedo" suicide submarines.

 However, suicide has been fairly common in warfare throughout history.
 Soldiers and civilians committed suicide to avoid capture and slavery (including the wave of German and Japanese suicides in the last days of World War II).
 Commanders committed suicide rather than accept defeat.
 Spies and officers have committed suicide to avoid revealing secrets under interrogation and/or torture.
 Behaviour that could be seen as suicidal occurred often in battle.
 Japanese infantrymen usually fought to the last man, launched "banzai" suicide charges, and committed suicide during the Pacific island battles in World War II.
 In Saipan and Okinawa, civilians joined in the suicides.
 Suicidal attacks by pilots were common in the 20th century: the attack by U.S. torpedo planes at the Battle of Midway was very similar to a kamikaze attack.